Congestion Management Overview

 Use the frame-relay fragment and service-policy map-class configuration commands to enable LLQ with FRF.12.

 IP CEF switching is not affected by LLQ functionality.

 CQ allows you to specify a certain number of bytes to forward from a queue each time the queue is serviced, thereby allowing you to share the network resources among applications with specific minimum bandwidth or latency requirements.
 You can also specify a maximum number of packets in each queue.

-For information on how to configure CQ, see the "Configuring Custom Queueing" module.
+For information on how to configure CQ, see the chapter "Configuring Custom Queueing" in this book.

 How It Works

 CQ handles traffic by specifying the number of packets or bytes to be serviced for each class of traffic.
 It services the queues by cycling through them in round-robin fashion, sending the portion of allocated bandwidth for each queue before moving to the next queue.
 If one queue is empty, the router will send packets from the next queue that has packets ready to send.

 When CQ is enabled on an interface, the system maintains 17 output queues for that interface.
 You can specify queues 1 through 16.
 Associated with each output queue is a configurable byte count, which specifies how many bytes of data the system should deliver from the current queue before it moves on to the next queue.

 Queue number 0 is a system queue; it is emptied before any of the queues numbered 1 through 16 are processed.
 The system queues high priority packets, such as keepalive packets and signalling packets, to this queue.
 Other traffic cannot be configured to use this queue.